zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Select the *Open Data Association* option in the popup menu.
 The data mapper displays.

-      - Notice in the upper-left that we have *Input* and *Output* to map.
+      - Notice in the upper-left that we have *Input* and *Output* areas to map.
     Make sure that *Input* is selected:

         ![](./media/image62.png)